JD Spicer Zeb Solicitors Banner Image

 Read more cases

-Our team of lawyers are knowledgeable and work in the local courts.
-We have an excellent reputation for first class representation and our clients continue to recommend us.
+Our team of lawyers are experienced and knowledgeable, having established an excellent reputation for first-class representation.
+As such, our clients continue to recommend us.

-We are on standby to attend the police station 24 hours a day 365 days a year.
+We are on standby to attend the police station 24 hours a day, 365 days a year.
 Our representatives are fully trained and deal with these cases frequently.
-We will give you the best advice for your case.
+No matter your circumstances, we will give you the best advice for your case.

 Our expert Solicitors have an in-depth understanding of the Misuse of Drugs Act 1971 and have also developed relationships with some of the most highly skilled criminal barristers in the UK who we can instruct to represent you.
 We will do whatever it takes to secure the best outcome in your case; providing support to you and your family from arrest to trial.